AlassaneSow/Relampago-population-genomics/Population Structure/README.md

 ```r
 snmf_result <- snmf(data, K=1:10, ploidy=2, entropy=T, alpha=100,project="new")
 ```
+admixture proportions on map
+https://bookdown.org/hhwagner1/LandGenCourse_book/WE_9.html

 ## IBD
 calcuclate identity by state disrtacne matirxi between all pairs of undividuales uinsg plink with the --distance 1-ibs command.
-See Krah et al. admixture proportions on map https://bookdown.org/hhwagner1/LandGenCourse_book/WE_9.html
+See Krah et al.
+Also calcualte pairwise genome-wide Fst and plot against distance as in Treindl et al.